 Paul tells fathers to “bring [your children] up in the discipline and instruction of the Lord” (Eph.
 6:4).
 Just four verses earlier, Paul was writing of the high calling of marriage, in which the wife images the church and the husband images Christ Himself (5:22–33).
 Not every child will get married, but preparing every child for marriage will prepare them for real life in service to Christ, with its ten thousand acts of self-denial.
 Of believers, Calvin writes that “God assigns them the race of repentance to run during their whole lives” (Institutes of the Christian Religion 3.3.9).
-In Christian marriage, a man and woman are called to run that race of repentance together.
+In Christian marriage, a man and woman are called to run the race of repentance together.
 Preparation for that race must begin in childhood, or it will be hard learned—if learned at all—in later years.

 How children see themselves in relation to the family when they are young will carry over into how they see themselves in relation to their marriage—and in relation to their Lord—when they are grown.
 When we insist that some legitimate activities cannot be pursued because they will reduce the home to an overnight parking lot for busy, self-seeking individuals, we are not ruining our child’s future—we are investing in it.
 When we hold the line on the Lord’s Day and exalt public worship as more significant than the league office’s schedule, we are not ruining our child’s future—we are investing in it.
 We are training up a future husband or wife.

 Someone Will Be Trusting Your Child’s “I Do”